fdenoodt/UA-Artificial-Intelligence-Labs/readme.md

 ### Project 2 - Uncertainty

-- To be determined
+- To be determined.

 ### Project 3 - Learning

-- To be determined
+- To be determined.